eclipse-archived/ceylon-lang.org/documentation/1.3/reference/repository/maven.md

 but:

 - the repository type `maven:` should be explicitly specified,
-- the module name must be quoted, and
+- the `:` separator must be used to separate Maven group and artifact ids, and
-- the `:` separator must be used to separate Maven group and artifact ids.
+- the artifact id must be quoted.

 For example, this line, occurring in `module.ceylon`, specifies a dependency on Hibernate ORM:

 <!-- try: -->
-    import maven:"org.hibernate:hibernate-core" "5.0.4.Final";
+    import maven:org.hibernate:"hibernate-core" "5.0.4.Final";

 Note that, from the point of view of your Ceylon code, the name of the imported module is the whole string `org.hibernate:hibernate-core`.